karaage0703/skeleton-sequencer/README.md

 ```

 ## License
-This software is released under the MIT License, see LICENSE.
+This software is released under the Apache License 2.0, see LICENSE.

 ## Authors
 - karaage0703